 - VIPER (View, Interactor, Presenter, Entity, and Router) — clean architecture approach for iOS.

 - Component-based architecture is a new architecture approach and is promoted mostly with React Native and Flutter.

-Most iOS applications are defined as thin clients.
+We may define most iOS applications as thin clients.
 Thin clients term means that most of the requests made by a client are not performed by the device itself, but rely on the server.
-Search, editing, mailing – all done in the cloud, and results are sent back to the client-side.
+Search, editing, mailing — all done in the cloud, and results are sent back to the client-side.
 The data layer in iOS will communicate with external systems.
-Repository or Gateway are popular design patterns applied on the level.
+Furthermore, Repository or Gateway are popular design patterns applied on the level.
 They both encapsulate data sources and define data withdrawing.

 An example of iOS mobile application architecture is shown in the diagram below:

 What’s the difference between cross-platform vs native mobile development?

 Basics of iOS Architecture Include:

 - Core OS level (Kernel level) — manages low-level features that are often triggered by the application we use e.g. Bluetooth or files.
 Thus, it provides a necessary level of security for the whole system.